 Admission: $10 regularly, $8 for SCMA members, $5 for full-time students.

 Ice water provided.
 Visit the céilí page for more details plus a flyer for the season!

 If you’re not already a member of the Southwest Celtic Music Association, now would be a great time to join.
-Check out the membership levels and benefits here.

 Keep an eye on this page for information on the 2012-2013 season!